WDKY-TV

 WDKY-TV (channel 56) is a television station licensed to Danville, Kentucky, United States, serving the Lexington area as an affiliate of the Fox network.
 The station is owned by Nexstar Media Group and maintains studios on Euclid Avenue in Lexington's Chevy Chase neighborhood and a transmitter southeast of the city off Interstate 75.

-Built as the market's first Independent station in early 1986, the station has been affiliated with Fox since the network started later that year.
-It has aired local newscasts since 1995, first in partnership with another local station, WKYT-TV, and since 2022 on an independent basis.
+Built as the market's first independent station in early 1986, the station has been affiliated with Fox since the network started later that year.
+It has aired local newscasts since 1995, first in partnership with another local station, WKYT-TV, and since 2022, producing them internally with its own personnel.